 “Valley Schools” refers to two public schools sharing a common campus in south central West Virginia on the Kanawha River located on the border of Fayette and Kanawha Counties.

 Valley High School is a combined middle and high school, serving grades 6 through 12, located in Smithers, West Virginia.
-It is one of five high schools operated by Fayette Schools, serving roughly the northwest portion of the county along the Kanawha River.
-The school population is about 517 students in 6-12th grades.
+It is one of five high schools operated by Fayette County Schools, serving roughly the northwest portion of the county along the Kanawha River.
+The school population is about 500 students in 6-12th grades.
 Students have the opportunity to take AP classes and college course through a special connection to BridgeValley Community & Technical College and the former campus of WVUTech across the river from the Valley Campus.
 Also, the nearness to the state capital city offers opportunities that other Fayette County Schools lack.

 This valley has long been a strong industrial center, with a silicon alloy plant at Alloy, and coal mines have long existed on the hills surrounded the valley.
 The WV State Prison is on the mountain nearby.
-Commuters have long come to the UKV for these job opportunities.
-Montgomery is home to BridgeValley Community & Technical College and the former main campus of West Virginia University Institute of Technology.
+Commuters have long came to the UKV for these job opportunities.
+Montgomery is home to BridgeValley Community & Technical College and was the former main campus of West Virginia University Institute of Technology.
 In years past the VHS football team and other sports shared the football facilities, Martin Field, with WVU Tech.
 The school is now has its own facilities for outdoor athletics.